rudrajit15/rudrajit15.github.io/_pages/research.md

  3. **Sparse Kernel PCA (SKPCA) for Outlier Detection** (Nov '17 - May '18) <br/>
     *Guide : Prof. Suyash Awate, CSE Department, IIT Bombay* <br/>
     * Proposed a novel SKPCA algorithm by formulating it as a constrained optimization problem with elastic net regularization in the kernel space, solving it using alternating minimization.
-Tested it on 5 real world datasets and    showed that it **outperforms** the recent SKPCA method proposed in "**Sparse kernel principal component analysis based on elastic net regularization.**" by Wang et al. (2016) which uses ADMM, with lesser parameter tuning. <br/>
+Tested it on 5 real world datasets and    showed that it **outperforms** the recent SKPCA method proposed in "Sparse kernel principal component analysis based on elastic net regularization." by Wang et al. (2016) which uses ADMM, with lesser parameter tuning. <br/>
     * Also presented a new probabilistic proof to justify the existence of sparse solutions in KPCA using the RBF kernel, which is the **first attempt** in this direction. <br/>
     * Paper accepted for **oral presentation** in **IEEE ICMLA 2018**. <a href="https://github.com/rudrajit15/Sparse-Kernel-PCA-for-outlier-detection/tree/master/skpca_codes" style="color: #0000FF">[Code]</a><br/>